daraghbyrne/iotworkshop2019/step1/README.md

 ## Circuit

-First things first, we'll make the circuit that our Photon will control!
+First things first, we'll make the circuit that our Argon will control!

 - __Add an LED (long leg closest to the pin)__
 - __Add a 1K Ohm resistor to connect it to `D2`__